Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Method

 In practice, the optical/UV emission is fit to a blackbody.
 Therefore, we also use blackbody emission in our forward modeling for the optical flux, regardless of whether this accurately describes emission in other bands.
 We will use the label $L_{\rm bb}$ to refer to the peak, frequency-integrated luminosity in the blackbody for UV/optical detections, and $T_{\rm bb}$ to refer to the associated temperature of this blackbody.

 A complete theoretical understanding of TDF emission would allow us to derive $L_{\rm bb}$ and $T_{\rm bb}$ from first principles for a given set of disruption parameters.
-Several theoretical frameworks have been proposed to accomplish this, such as those discussed in \citet{Mockler2019} and \citet{Ryu2020Measuring}, However, no consensus for this procedure currently exists, and the mechanism that produces the optical/UV light in TDFs remains incompletely characterized.
+Several theoretical frameworks have been proposed to accomplish this, such as those discussed in \citet{Mockler2019} and \citet{Ryu2020-0}, However, no consensus for this procedure currently exists, and the mechanism that produces the optical/UV light in TDFs remains incompletely characterized.
 For this reason, we turn to the empirical luminosity function (LF) from \citet{van-Velzen2018-1}, who found that the underlying distribution of peak rest-frame $g$-band luminosity $L_g$ follows a distribution approximately described by $d N / (d L_g) \propto L_g^{-2.5}$, or equivalently $dN / (d \log_{10} L_g) \propto L_g^{-1.5}$.

 Rather than implementing the empirical $g$-band LF directly in the forward modeling, we do the following: For each disruption generated in the model, we randomly draw $L_{\rm bb}$ from a probability distribution $\psi$ where $\psi(L_{\rm bb})$ follows the same power-law in terms of $L_{\rm bb}$ as the empirical $g$-band LF follows for $L_g$.
 Meanwhile, $T_{\rm bb}$ is set independently and drawn from a uniform distribution confined to the range 10,000 to 50,000 Kelvin, which brackets the fitted temperatures in real events.
+The procedure for using these rest-frame, unextincted values for flare luminosity and temperature to produce observer-frame, host-extincted measures of flux in a given band will be described in Sections~\ref{sec:HostDust} and \ref{sec:Kcorrection}, and in Appendices~\ref{sec:ImplementDustKcorrection} and \ref{sec:Tfit}.

-An advantage of working in terms of $L_{\rm bb}$ instead of $L_g$ is that we may naturally impose physically motivated constraints on how large it may be.
+An advantage of working in terms of $L_{\rm bb}$ instead of $L_{g}$ is that we may naturally impose physically motivated constraints on how large it may be.
 For example, one of these constraints comes from the fact that for the TDF hosts where \mbh\ has been estimated via the \mbh--$\sigma$ relation, $L_{\rm bb}$ is consistent with being Eddington-limited \citet{Wevers2019-1}.
 While the bolometric luminosity that comes from adding the UV/optical blackbody component, a separate thermal X-ray contribution, and possibly an additional excess in the EUV, might result in luminosity that is super-Eddington by a small factor, we believe it is reasonable to impose the Eddington-limit constraint on $L_{\rm bb}$.